open-oni/open-oni/CODE_OF_CONDUCT.md

 ### Acting Unilaterally
-If the act is ongoing (such as someone engaging in harassment in Slack), or involves a threat to anyone's safety (e.g. threats of violence), any team member may act immediately (before reaching consensus) to end the situation.
+If the act is ongoing (such as someone engaging in harassment in Slack), or involves a threat to anyone's safety (e.g. threats of violence), any team member may act immediately (before consulting other members) to end the situation.
 In ongoing situations, any team member may at their discretion employ any of the tools available to the team, including bans and blocks.

-If the incident involves physical danger, any member of the team may -- and should -- act unilaterally to protect safety.
+If the incident involves physical danger, any member of the team may act unilaterally to protect safety.
 This can include contacting law enforcement or other local personnel.

 In situations where an individual team member acts unilaterally, they must report their actions to the team for review within 24 hours.